-Students should secure the QF-RDO-001 (Application for Pre-Oral Defense Form) or QF-RDO-002 (Application for Final Oral Defense Form) from the Research and Development Office (RDO).
+Students should secure the QF-RDO-006 (Application for Pre-Oral Defense Form) or QF-RDO-007 (Application for Final Oral Defense Form) from the Research and Development Office (RDO).
 The form shall be duly signed by the Dean and Thesis Adviser.
 Students should secure a Meal Reservation Form (MRF) from the General Services Department prior to the date of the defense.
-Thus, it is expected that each group has already ordered food amounting to PhP 400.00 from the concessionaires before the actual defense.
+Thus, it is expected that each group has already ordered food amounting to PhP 400.00 (for the oral defense team) from the concessionaires before the actual defense.